-Katie is honored to be CAA's Director of the School of Theatre & Special Events and having the opportunity to wear many hats as a professor, campus event planner, site manager, and administrator.
+KATIE ZEISL is honored to be CAA’s Director of the School of Theatre & Special Events and to have the opportunity to wear many hats as a professor, campus event planner, site manager, and administrator.

-Katie received her B.A. in Theatre Arts (Magna Cum Laude), with concentrations in acting and theater education, from San Jose State University.
-She also completed her Certificate in Meeting and Event Planning from San Francisco State University's College of Extended Learning.
+Katie received her B.A. in Theatre Arts (Magna Cum Laude), with concentrations in acting and theater education, from San Jose State University, as well as a Certificate in Meeting and Event Planning from San Francisco State University’s College of Extended Learning.

 Katie was SJSU’s 2010 Kaucher Mitchell Fellow in Storytelling and Oral Interpretation.
 She now serves as a prelims judge at the biannual Kaucher Mitchell Mathis-Swanson storytelling and oral interpretation events.